Daniel Kronauer, Ph.D.

 Kronauer studies social evolution and behavior within complex societies.
 The sophisticated behavior, communication, and division of labor within ant colonies make these social insects ideal model systems for this work.
-His lab uses an integrative approach to understand how natural selection shapes the evolution of insect societies and how social life is regulated at the levels of genes, individuals, and colonies.
+His lab uses an integrative approach to understand how natural selection shapes the evolution of insect societies and how social life is regulated at the level of genes, brains, individuals, and colonies.

 The lab uses molecular genetics and neuroscience in combination with quantitative behavioral and morphological measurements under controlled laboratory conditions.
 In particular, the researchers are developing and using the clonal raider ant Ooceraea biroi as a new model system for social behavioral genetics.
 The clonal raider ant is a powerful model system because it uniquely combines the rich biology of social insects with unparalleled experimental accessibility.
 The unusual biology of this species makes it possible for Kronauer’s team to control and replicate the size, genetic composition, and age structure of colonies—three central factors affecting individual behavior, division of labor, and social networks in ants.
 The team published the species’ genome and has developed protocols for genome editing, along with automated tracking setups that allow precise quantification of individual and group behavior.